Nenind/Mahou.linux/Readme.md

 How to test:

-1. Install requirements using `pip3 install -r keyboard-testing-requirements.txt` command.
+1. Install requirements using `pip3 install -r Mahou.linux-requirements.txt` command.
-2. In terminal run `python3 keyboard-testing.py`.
+2. In terminal run `python3 Mahou.linux.py`.
 3. Try typing some text and press f7.
 4. Try selecting text and press f6.
-5. Try switching layout by CapsLock.(If it now works try changing mode in line 11 in `keyboard-testing.py` sim = False.
+5. Try switching layout by CapsLock.(If it now works try changing mode in line 11 in `Mahou.linux.py` sim = False.

 - It can be used hiddenly, rename keyboard-testing.py to keyboard-testing.pyw and run, it will work.
-- Logging disabled now by default to enable it run `python3 keyboard-testing.py -l`.
+- Logging disabled now by default to enable it run `python3 Mahou.linux.py -l`.
 - You can change hotkeys/etc. in source lines 10\~20.

 # X11-Hooks.c